Shropshire Housing Group

 Open vented hot water cylinders provided poor water pressure, and meant the use of electric showers was necessary in wet rooms.

-The proposal for St Mary’s Place is based on individual Kensa heat pumps using a shared ground loop for every three to five properties, meaning the scheme would qualify for the ECO and Non-Domestic RHI, paid over twenty years.
+The proposal for St Mary’s Place is based on individual Kensa heat pumps using a shared ground loop for every three to five properties, meaning the scheme would qualify for the ECO and Non-Domestic RHI (this scheme has closed), paid over twenty years.
 This is partly based on the fact it is an open plan site, with insufficient curtilage per bungalow to facilitate individual boreholes.

-College Close comprises three bedroom semi-detached houses with adequate space within each curtilage for individual boreholes, making the installations eligible for receipt of the Domestic RHI, which is paid over seven years.
+College Close comprises three-bedroom semi-detached houses with adequate space within each curtilage for individual boreholes, making the installations eligible for receipt of the Domestic RHI (this scheme has closed), which is paid over seven years.

-Each property is fitted with a Kensa Shoebox ground source heat pump installed as part of a micro district system; each heat pump is connected to a shared ground loop.
-Typically each micro district heat network consists of one borehole feeding two properties.
+Each property is fitted with a Kensa Shoebox ground source heat pump installed as part of a district system; each heat pump is connected to a shared ground loop.
+Typically, each district heat network consists of one borehole feeding two properties.

 As part of the heating upgrade, all properties were also fitted with new skinny unvented hot water cylinders, specified to fit within the existing cylinder cupboard.
 Radiators were installed in each room fitted with TRV’s and new simple-to-use controls allow residents to have full control over when they require heating and hot water and what temperatures they require, which is improving tenants’ overall quality of life.